railmapgen/rmg/README.md

 #### Resolved Issues

 - Removing all stations from a branch no longer affects subsequent manipulations of the line.
+- Fixed the initial value of vertical position slider.

 ### 0.3 (18 Oct 2019)